Course Outline

 Additional Information

-Author information: Dana L. Van Laeys, MEd, MLS(ASCP)MBCM is the Education Coordinator for Molecular Diagnostics and Immunology in the Clinical Laboratory Science Program at Saint Luke’s Hospital in Kansas City, Missouri.
+Author Information: Dana L. Van Laeys, MEd, MLS(ASCP)CMMBCM, is the Education Coordinator for Molecular Diagnostics and Immunology in the Clinical Laboratory Science Program at Saint Luke’s Hospital in Kansas City, Missouri.
 She has 14 years of experience in molecular diagnostics and flow cytometry.
 She has been a presenter at ASM, CLEC, and AABB conferences.
 Ms. Van Laeys holds a Masters in Adult Education and Distance Learning.

-Reviewer information: Dr. Linda Miller, PhD I, MBCM(ASCP)SI, is an Assistant Editor for the Immunohematology section of Lab Medicine.
-She received her BS degree in Biology from Syracuse University and her PhD in Immunology from SUNY Upstate Medical University.
-She holds certifications as a Technologist in Immunology, Specialist in Immunology, and Technologist in Molecular Biology from the ASCP.
+Dr. Linda Miller, PhD, MB(ASCP)CMSICM, is an Assistant Editor for the Immunohematology section of Lab Medicine.
+She received her BS in Biology from Syracuse University and her PhD in Immunology from SUNY Upstate Medical University.
+She holds certifications as a Technologist in Immunology, Specialist in Immunology, and Technologist in Molecular Biology from ASCP.
 Dr. Miller is a professor of Clinical Laboratory Science at Upstate Medical University and the Director of the Medical Biotechnology program in the same department.
-There, she teaches courses in Immunology, Human Genetics, Molecular Methods, and Medical Biotechnology.
+There, she teaches Immunology, Human Genetics, Molecular Methods, and Medical Biotechnology courses.
 She has served as a member of the ASCP Immunology Exam Committee and the ASCP Lab Q Editorial Board as Associate Editor of Clinical Immunology.
-Dr. Miller has written numerous continuing education exercises and book chapters in clinical immunology and is co-author of the 4th edition of the textbook, Clinical Immunology and Serology: A Laboratory Perspective (FA Davis).
+Dr. Miller has written numerous continuing education exercises and book chapters in clinical immunology and is co-author of the 4th edition of the textbook Clinical Immunology and Serology: A Laboratory Perspective (FA Davis).